×

 When we asked people living in Philippines what life is like and how people spend their time, they said:

 "Living as an expat or digital nomad in the Philippines is an attractive option for many people due to the country's tropical climate, beautiful beaches, hospitable people, and relatively low cost of living.
 Expats and digital nomads tend to be welcomed with open arms and quickly integrate into the local communities.
 Due to its popularity, the Philippines has enjoyed steady and fast-paced economic growth and modern infrastructure.
 This provides expats and digital nomads with a comprehensive choice of activities, conveniences, and a relatively well-connected transport system.
-The Philippines also offers a wide variety of culinary experiences, having inherited flavours from different eras of its history, allowing expats and digital nomads to enjoy the freshest seafood, the most exciting spices, and the best choice of local and international dishes," remarked one foreigner who made the move to Philippines.
+The Philippines also offers a wide variety of culinary experiences, having inherited flavours from different eras of its history, allowing expats and digital nomads to enjoy the freshest seafood, the most exciting spices, and the best choice of local and international dishes," explained one expat living in Philippines.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!